usmanmani1122/agoric-3-proposals-temp-fork/README.md

 - `USE` Perform actions to update the chain state, to persist through the chain history.
 E.g. adding a vault that will be tested again in the future.
 - `TEST` Test the chain state and perform new actions that should not be part of history.
 E.g. adding a contract that never was on Mainnet.

 The `TEST` stage does not RUN as part of the build.
-It only deifnes the ENTRYPOINT and CI runs them all.
+It only defines the ENTRYPOINT and CI runs them all.

 ## Proposals